-- a) The Head of Paid Service, the Corporate Director of Finance and Systems and the Monitoring Officer, and their nominees are entitled to attend any public meeting of the Executive and its committees.
+- a) The Head of Paid Service, the Chief Finance Officer and the Monitoring Officer, and their nominees are entitled to attend any public meeting of the Executive and its committees.
 The Executive may not meet in public or private unless the proper officer has been given reasonable notice that a meeting is to take place. - b) A private executive meeting will usually take place in the presence of the proper officer or his/her nominee with responsibility for recording and publicising the decisions.